Ask LitCharts AI

 Challenge

-AI-powered study tools were flooding the market.
-I ran a Kano survey confirming our users wanted AI features too.
-To stay competitive and meet user need, LitCharts needed an AI tool of its own and fast.
-Ask LitCharts AI was the first of four AI tools for the year's roadmap strategy, all building toward a single goal: launching a new subscription tier.
+AI-powered study tools were saturating the market.
+A Kano survey confirmed our users wanted AI features too.
+Ask LitCharts AI was the first of four tools on the year's roadmap.
+Its design needed to scale so all four could ship before the start of the school year and launch a new subscription tier.

 Results